puneet-nyansa/picturesque/README.md

 npm start
 ```

 4. Use ngrok to receive Webhooks on localhost from Stripe Platform.
 Setup the webhook endpoint on your Stripe developer dashboard to setup event notifications for - Payment Intent & Charge Events.
-This will log fulfillment information into the project.log file.
+This will log fulfillment information into the `src/server/project.log` file.
 See instructions to set up ngrok here - https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html

 ### Running the React client

 1. Go to `/src`
 2. Run `npm install`
-3. `npm start` and your default browser should now open with the front-end being served from `http://localhost:3000/#/memories/home`.
+3. Run `npm start` and your default browser should now open with the front-end being served from `http://localhost:3000/#/memories/home`.

 ### Using the sample app

-When running both servers, you are now ready to use the app running in [http://localhost:3000/#/memories/home](http://localhost:3000/#/memories/home).
+When running both servers, you are now ready to use the app running in `http://localhost:3000/#/memories/home`.

 1. Select the Product name you want to buy from the drop-down list
 2. Hit "Buy"